How to setup Flow Styles

 I don't see the Styles option in my app

 Flow Styles are only available when your selected language is English (US or British).
-If your language is set to English and you still don't see Styles, update to the latest version of Wispr Flow, then check the location for your platform:
+If your language is set to English and you still don't see Styles, update to the latest version, then check the location for your platform:

 What is the "Make Flow Sound Like You" card?

 It's an invitation to personalize your writing style.
 On Mac and Windows, it appears on the Styles page with a Start now button that opens the style setup flow.
-On Android, it appears on the Styles screen to encourage you to set up your styles.
+On Android, it appears inside each Styles category page and on the home screen as an action card, until you complete personalization.

 I changed my style on Android but it didn't save